Started: Mid 1950s

-Although Pop art is now most associated with the work of New York artists of the early 1960s such as Andy Warhol, Roy Lichtenstein, James Rosenquist, and Claes Oldenburg, but artists who drew on popular imagery were part of an international phenomenon that saw major developments in various cities from the mid-1950s onwards.
-Following the and movements, Pop's reintroduction of identifiable imagery (drawn from mass media and popular culture) was a major shift for the direction of modernism.
+Pop art is now most associated with the work of New York artists of the early 1960s such as Andy Warhol, Roy Lichtenstein, James Rosenquist, and Claes Oldenburg, but artists who drew on popular imagery were part of an international phenomenon in various cities from the mid-1950s onwards.
+Following the popularity of the Abstract Expressionists, Pop's reintroduction of identifiable imagery (drawn from mass media and popular culture) was a major shift for the direction of modernism.
 The subject matter became far from traditional "high art" themes of morality, mythology, and classic history; rather, Pop artists celebrated commonplace objects and people of everyday life, in this way seeking to elevate popular culture to the level of fine art.
 Perhaps owing to the incorporation of commercial images, Pop art has become one of the most recognizable styles of modern art.

 In 1952, a gathering of artists in London calling themselves the Independent Group began meeting regularly to discuss topics such as mass culture's place in fine art, the found object, and science and technology.
 Members included Edouardo Paolozzi, Richard Hamilton, architects Alison and Peter Smithson, and critics Lawrence Alloway and Reyner Banham.
 Britain in the early 1950s was still emerging from the austerity of the post-war years, and its citizens were ambivalent about American popular culture.
 While the group was suspicious of its commercial character, they were enthusiastic about the rich world pop culture seemed to promise for the future.
 The imagery they discussed at length included that found in Western movies, science fiction, comic books, billboards, automobile design, and rock and roll music.

 Concepts and Styles

 Once the transition from the found-object constructions of the Neo-Dada artists to the Pop movement was complete, there was widespread interest on the part of artists in the incorporation of popular culture into their work.
-Although artists in the Independent Group in London initiated the use of the word "pop" in reference to art, American artists soon followed suit and incorporated popular culture into their artwork as well.
-The various styles associated with Pop art are typically tied to an individual, or group, who initiated a particular style, type of content, or mode of representation.
+Although artists in the Independent Group in London initiated the use of "pop" in reference to art, American artists soon followed suit and incorporated popular culture into their artwork as well.
 Although the individual styles vary widely, all of the artists maintain a commonality in their choice of popular culture imagery as their fundamental subject.
 Shortly after American Pop art arrived on the art world scene, mainland European variants developed in the Capitalist Realist movement in Germany and the Nouveau Réalisme movement in France.

 Richard Hamilton, Edouardo Paolozzi, and the Tabular Image

 The Pop art collages of Paolozzi and Hamilton convey the mixed feelings Europeans maintained toward American popular culture; both exalting the mass-produced objects and images while also criticizing the excess.
-In his collage,?
+In his collage, Just what is it that makes today's homes so different, so appealing?
 (1956), Hamilton combined images from various mass media sources, carefully selecting each image and composing the disparate elements of popular imagery into one coherent survey of post-war consumer culture.
-The members of the Independent Group were the first post-war artists to present mass media imagery with the same import as high art, acknowledging the challenges to traditional art categories occurring in America and Britain after 1945.
+The members of the Independent Group were the first artists to present mass media imagery, acknowledging the challenges to traditional art categories occurring in America and Britain after 1945.